stossy11/JITStreamer-2.0/README.md

 First you will need to get the pairing file from JITStreamer.
 **This will need to be run on your host computer as your device needs to be plugged in**
 ```
-# Run this (in the terminal from before)
+# Run this (in the terminal from before) and type in "y" when it asks
 JITStreamer --pair

-# macOS
-open ~/.pymobiledevice3/
 ```
-on Windows you will need to go to your user folder and find the .pymobiledevice3 folder

-You should now find the file that should be a .plist file (example: 00001111-000A1100A11101A.plist ignore the _remote plist file)
+You should now find the file that should be a .plist file the name will correspond to your devices UDID (example: 00001111-000A1100A11101A.plist ignore the _remote plist file)

 Send this file to your iDevice over AirDrop or Emailing it to yourself (Please compress the file before sending it to your iDevice)